-Food Product Packaging Storage & Dating Conditions Unacceptable Conditions Dairy Original packaging Food-grade packaging in direct contact with food Chilled below 40 degrees Fahrenheit Cheese may be frozen Fluid milk can be accepted up to and including "use by" date Acceptable Short Dated Items Up to (5) days prior to expiration date Dairy products kept above 40 degrees Fahrenheit for more than 2 hours Damaged or compromised packaging, resulting in the loss of sanitary barrier protection Leaking packaging Expired product Shelled Eggs Original packaging Food-grade packaging in direct contact with food Chilled below 40 degrees Fahrenheit Acceptable Short Dated Items Up to (1) week past expiration Damaged or compromised packaging, resulting in the loss of sanitary barrier protection Cracked or broken eggs Fresh Produce (whole and chopped) Original cartons and bags or food-grade packaging for all repacked product City Harvest supplied bags Chilled below 40 degrees Fahrenheit Cool, dry, clean area Significant decay Chopped produce past its use by date Frozeh Foods (entrees, starches, vegetables, fruit juices, baked goods, meats, and seafood) Original packagingCity Harvest supplied bags Frozen at 0 degrees Fahrenheit or less Acceptable Short Dated Items Up to (6) week past expiration Defrosted product Damaged or compromised packaging, resulting in the loss of sanitary barrier protection Severe freezer burn Bread Products (fresh or day-old sliced bread, bagels, and rolls) Food-grade packaging in direct contact with food Securely closed bread products separately packaged from other baked foods City Harvest supplied bags Cool, dry, clean area in food grade packaging Acceptable Short Dated Items Not frozen: up to (1) week past expiration Frozen: up to (3) months past expiration Stale or moldy items Damaged or compromised packaging, resulting in the loss of sanitary barrier protection Food in opaque, non-food grade bags Products outside of sliced bread, bagels, and rolls Prepackaged & Baby Foods Non-perishable (canned, jarred, boxed) Original packaging, boxes or cases Food-grade packaging for all bulk foods Fully intact original cans with labels that must show at a minimum: Contents Ingredients Net weight and distributor Cool, dry, clean area Acceptable Short Dated Items Package Food: up to (1) week past expiration Baby Food: up to (2) weeks prior to expiration date Sell by dates: up to (6) months past expiration date Opened, punctured, bulging, or serious damage, including evidence of leakage, side-seam dent, top seam dent, and/or significant rust Home-canned or jarred products Glass is broken or chipped Break in seal identified by popped button indicator We do not accept expired baby food
+Food Product Packaging Storage & Dating Conditions Unacceptable Conditions Cheese Original packaging Food-grade packaging in direct contact with food Chilled below 40 degrees Fahrenheit Acceptable Short Dated Items 1 - 3 days prior to best by Dairy products kept above 40 degrees Fahrenheit for more than 2 hours Damaged or compromised packaging, resulting in the loss of sanitary barrier protection Expired product Shelled Eggs Original packaging Food-grade packaging in direct contact with food Chilled below 40 degrees Fahrenheit Acceptable Short Dated Items Up to 1 week past expiration Damaged or compromised packaging, resulting in the loss of sanitary barrier protection Cracked or broken eggs Meat and Poultry Original packaging Food-grade packaging in direct contact with food Securely closed and separated by food type (beef, pork, poultry, etc.) to avoid crosscontamination Frozen at 0 degrees Fahrenheit or less preferred Acceptable Short Dated Items Frozen meat and poultry Items with freezer burn or discoloration Non-food-grade packaging in direct contact with food Unfrozen meat and poultry past the expiration date Meat not processed at a USDA or NY State Labeled and dated as appropriate Must be processed in a USDA or NY State Department of Agriculture and Markets inspected facility up to 6 months past expiration.
+Must have been frozen prior to expiration date.
+Department of Agriculture and Markets inspected facility Seafood Original packaging Food-grade packaging in direct contact with food Securely closed and separated by seafood type Labeled and dated as appropriate Must be processed in an FDA or NY State Department of Agriculture and Markets inspected facility Frozen at 0 degrees Fahrenheit Acceptable Short Dated Items Frozen seafood up to 6 months past expiration.
+Must have been frozen prior to expiration date.
+Seafood not processed at an FDA or NY State Department of Agriculture and Markets inspected facility Bread Products (fresh or day-old sliced bread, bagels, and rolls) Food-grade packaging in direct contact with food Securely closed bread products separately packaged from other baked foods City Harvest supplied bags Cool, dry, clean area in food grade packaging Acceptable Short Dated Items Not frozen: up to 1 week past expiration Frozen: up to 3 months past expiration Stale or moldy items Damaged or compromised packaging, resulting in the loss of sanitary barrier protection Food in opaque, non-food grade bags Products outside of sliced bread, bagels, and rolls Prepared Foods (entrees, starches, vegetables, chilled foods) Food-grade packaging in direct contact with food, securely closed and separated by food type to avoid cross contamination Labeled and dated Chilled below 40 degrees Fahrenheit or frozen Acceptable Short Dated Items Not frozen: up to 2 days after preparation Frozen: up to 2 weeks after preparation Previously reheated foods Foods kept above 40 degrees Fahrenheit for more than 2 hours Foods previously served Foods with a temperature greater than 40 degrees Fahrenheit Baby Food Original packaging, boxes or cases Food-grade packaging for all bulk foods Fully intact original cans with labels that must show at a minimum: Contents Ingredients Net weight and distributor Cool, dry, clean area Acceptable Short Dated Items Up to 2 weeks prior to expiration or use by date Opened, punctured, bulging, or serious damage, including evidence of leakage, side-seam dent, top seam dent, and/or significant rust Home-canned or jarred products Glass is broken or chipped Break in seal identified by popped button indicator We do not accept expired baby food